 Her voice cracked with emotion this week talking about how her daughter had grown to be a woman and taking charge of her own life.
-Her tone turned exasperated when she voice concerned how Bridgeton residents appear to accept the tragedy as their “new normal.”
+Her tone turned exasperated when she voice concern about how Bridgeton residents appear to accept the tragedy as their “new normal.”

-On May 28, Williams-Crosell and her sister Mary Muhammad are helping organize the “Our Children’s Lives Matter” walk to protest “senseless” gun violence in the Bridgeton community.
-She talked about not only of her daughter, but that of Jose Castro, another young man killed two months ago by gang violence in Bridgeton.
+On May 28, Williams-Crosell and her sister Mary Muhammad are helping to organize the “Our Children’s Lives Matter” walk to protest “senseless” gun violence in the Bridgeton community.
+She talked about not only about the life of her daughter, but about Jose Castro as well, a young man killed two months ago by gang violence in Bridgeton.

 “I want this walk to reflect that the community as a whole is tired of losing our children to senseless gun violence,” Williams-Crosell told Front Runner New Jersey.com.
 “Bridgeton is a small town but the murders are so out of control.
 The walk is tentatively planned at 3 p.m. at Bridgeton’s Riverfront behind Hummel’s Liquor Store.”

 Brianna Collins, one of Eubanks’ close friends, said she hopes the walk will help jolt a community that appears to have become numb to the violence and death as young people — the city’s future — continues to die on their streets.